mbjordan/Apache-Control/README.md

 ```# a2dissite example.com```
 ```# /etc/init.d/apache2 reload```

-For help using a2control in the shell, just type `# a2control` for a list of commands and uses.
+For help using Apache Control in the shell, just type `# a2control` for a list of commands and uses.

 * * *